Diabetics Must Add these 7 Superfoods in Their Diet

 5. Sweet Potatoes

-When it comes to diabetes friendly foods, sweet potatoes are better than the white potatoes.
+When it comes to diabetes-friendly foods, sweet potatoes are better than white potatoes.
 Add sweet potatoes into your diet to keep your blood sugar levels in check.
 Sweet potatoes are also high in fiber, vitamin A and C. They are healthy and keep you full.
 Eat them boiled or baked, they taste great.

 One of the best breakfast options for people with diabetes, oatmeal helps control the blood sugar levels.
 Choose oats with no added sugar or preservatives.
 Cook oats in low-fat milk for a creamier texture.
 You can also add toppings such as sliced bananas and nuts for a filling and flavorful breakfast.

-Add these suprefoods into your diabetes diet and keep your glucose in control.
+Add these superfoods into your diabetes diet and keep your glucose in control.
 Also, consult your doctor for any diet adjustments.